yaya2devops/cloudblog/clbj7tjms000a08kvdp46et6c.md

 ## Artifact Repository

 Now that the code has been built and tested.
 It must be stored in your repository.
-An Artifact Repository provides a secure, centralized storage location for all artifacts related to the project such as source code, binaries and documentation.
+An Artifact repository provides a secure, centralized storage location for all artifacts related to the project, such as source code, binaries and documentation.

 Examples of artifact repositories that you can use: